logo

 Immunisations at 9 Months

-At 9 months, your baby may receive additional vaccinations to further strengthen their immunity.
+At 9 months, your baby may receive additional vaccinations to strengthen their immunity further.
 One key vaccine at this stage is the measles vaccine, which is especially important in regions where measles is more common.

-Your paediatrician will review your baby’s vaccination record to ensure they’ve received all necessary doses so far.
+Your paediatrician will review your baby’s vaccination record to ensure they receive all necessary doses.
 If any vaccines were missed, this is the time to catch up.
 Completing these steps supports your baby’s overall health and prepares them for the next round of important vaccines at 12 months.

 The 12-Month Vaccination Checkpoint